 Detailed information on best practices and the nomination process are beyond the scope of this Constituent Guide.
-However, information on the nomination process can be found in Title 10 U.S. Code, Subtitle D, Part III, Chapter 953, Sections 9442 to 9447; DoD Instruction 1322.22,

-Service Academies, the "Congressional Guide" published by the service academies; and the Congressional Research Service publication "Congressional Nominations to U.S. Service Academies: An Overview of Resources for Outreach and Management".
+However, information on the nomination process can be found in Title 10 U.S. Code, Subtitle D, Part III, Chapter 953, Sections 9442 to 9447; DoD Instruction 1322.22, Service Academies, the "Congressional Guide" published by the service academies, and the Congressional Research Service publication "Congressional Nominations to U.S. Service Academies: An Overview of Resources for Outreach and Management".

 The U.S. Air Force Academy's Nominations and Appointments Branch within the Office of Admissions can also provide you with education to help your constituents and provide best practices and education on the nomination process for you and your staff.
-You can contact the Nominations and Appointments Branch via e-mail at: USAFA RRSC.ORGMAIL@afacademy.af.edu.
+You can contact the Nominations and Appointments Branch via: USAFA_RRSC.ORGMAIL@afacademy.af.edu.

-Air Force Reserve Officer Training Corps (AFROTC)

-Candidates for the Air Force Reserve Officer Training Corps (AFROTC) must be U.S. citizens before scholarship activation and must be high school graduates or have an equivalent certificate.
-Candidates must be 17 years of age before scholarship activation and younger than 31 years of age as of the December 31 prior to commissioning.
+3.2.2.
+Air Force Reserve Officers' Training Corps (AFROTC).
+Candidates for the Air Force Reserve Officers' Training Corps (AFROTC) must be U.S. citizens before scholarship activation and must be high school graduates or have an equivalent certificate.

+Candidates must be 17 years of age before scholarship activation and younger than 31 years of age as of the December 31 prior to commissioning into the Air Force or Space Force.
 Candidates will be required to meet medical eligibility requirements for military service prior to scholarship activation as evaluated by the Department of Defense Medical Examination Review Board.
-Interested applicants may contact the nearest AFROTC unit for the latest eligibility criteria.
+Interested applicants may contact the nearest AFROTC unit or visit AFROTC scholarships website for the latest eligibility criteria.

 The AFROTC High School Scholarship Program is intended to attract the nation's highest qualified high school seniors or graduates who have not previously been enrolled as full-time college students.
 AFROTC offers up to 4-year, full tuition and fee scholarships awarded through a competitive national board.
 Scholarship offers are based on individual merit, not on financial need.
-Some scholarships in highly technical fields of study may be extended up to one additional year.
-AFROTC activates all scholarships in the first fall semester of academic enrollment.
+Some scholarships in highly technical fields of study may be extended up to one additional year at the discretion of Commander, AFROTC, based on budgetary constraints and cadet performance.

-There are two additional opportunities to obtain AFROTC financial assistance after entering college.
+Depending on the scholarship budget there are opportunities to obtain AFROTC financial assistance after entering college.
 All eligible, enrolled AFROTC cadets in the freshman and sophomore years that are not already on scholarship will meet an in-college scholarship board for a second chance at gaining a scholarship.
-A final opportunity to earn a fixed value tuition award will be offered to eligible cadets whose performance has qualified them for entry into the final two years of the AFROTC program.
+A final opportunity to earn the Brigadier General Charles McGee Leadership Award, a fixed value tuition award offered to eligible cadets whose performance has qualified them for entry into the final two years of the AFROTC program.
+These scholarship opportunities, if available, will be announced through the AFROTC detachment staffs.